cython/cython/docs/special_methods.rst

 in the same order.

-This means that you can't rely on the first parameter of these methods being "self", and you should test the types of both operands before deciding what to do.
+This means that you can't rely on the first parameter of these methods being "self" or being the right type, and you should test the types of both operands before deciding what to do.
 If you can't handle the combination of types you've been given, you should return `NotImplemented`.

 This also applies to the in-place arithmetic method :meth:`__ipow__`.
 It doesn't apply to any of the other in-place methods (:meth:`__iadd__`, etc.) which always